Student64-bit/priv/README.md

 <p align="center">
   <img src="Images/jen3.png" alt="error" width="80%" height="80%">
   <br>
-  <strong><small>Project Image:Jenkins is up and running on the instance.
+  <strong><small>Project Image: Jenkins is up and running on the instance.
 Although I will clean up after this project and the IP address will no longer be in use, it's generally a good practice to avoid exposing or displaying IP addresses.
 This caution helps protect against potential bad actors, even if the instance is virtual..</small></strong>
 </p>

 <p align="center">